AnkitSharma-007/BookCart/README.md

 # BookCart

-An e-commerce application for an online book store created with ASP.NET Core 6.0 and Angular 11, using SQL Server as database.
+An e-commerce application for an online book store created with ASP.NET Core 6.0 and Angular, using SQL Server as database.

 # Concepts Covered